Property Graph Anti-Patterns

 -- MATCH (u:User {id: $uid})-[:GENERATED]->(e:Event) RETURN e

--- Remediation: Time-partitioned hub nodes
+-- Remediation: time-partitioned hub nodes bound the degree at each hop

 MATCH (u:User {id: $uid})-[:HAS_MONTH]->(m:MonthBucket {year: 2024, month: 10})